 - Follow the instructions on Form 8809 and mail it to the address listed in the instructions on the form.
 See the instructions for Form 8809 for more information. - You can submit the extension request online through the FIRE System.
 You are encouraged to submit requests using the online fillable form.
-See Pub.
-1220, Part B, for more information on filing online or electronically.
+See Part B in Pub.
+1220 for more information on filing online or e-filing.